QuBenhao/LeetCode/problems/problems_1240/problem.md

-# 1240.Tiling a Rectangle with the Fewest Squares
+# 1240.Tiling a Rectangle with the Fewest Squares [Rating: 2241.52]

 Given a rectangle of size `n` x `m`, find the minimum number of integer-sided squares that tile the rectangle.